NguyenTruongAnLab/CV/README.md

 2. Add CSS files to the folder
 3. Reference the style in your Markdown front matter with `style: your-style-name`

+### Fonts

+This project uses Latin Modern fonts for a professional LaTeX-like appearance:

+- The fonts are included in the `styles/default/fonts/` directory
+- Font files are loaded via CSS for both HTML and PDF output
+- Font embedding ensures consistent appearance across different environments

+#### Font Attribution

+The Latin Modern fonts are © 2003–2009 GUST e-foundry and are used under the GUST Font License (GFL).
+For more information about these fonts, visit: https://www.gust.org.pl/projects/e-foundry/latin-modern/

 ## Advanced Usage

 ### Docker